1. Why do we need a staggered DiD package for big data?

 so it is important to parallelize.

-makes parallelization easy as long as theparallel
+DiDforBigDatamakes parallelization easy as long as theparallelpackage is installed.

 3. Demonstration

-This section will compare didimputation
+This section will compare didimputation,

-(using the default option as well as the
+did (using the default option as well as the

-option), DIDmultiplegt
+bstrap=F option), DIDmultiplegt (with option

-in R. I draw the
+brep=40), and DiDforBigData in R. I draw the

 simulated data 3 times per sample size, and apply each estimator.